Skip to content

 Distance: 26 miles (round-trip) | Elevation Gain: 7,400 ft | Difficulty: Very Strenuous

-For the ultimate Colorado Springs hiking challenge, Barr Trail takes you from Manitou Springs to the 14,115-foot summit of Pikes Peak.
-This is a serious undertaking—most hikers split it into a two-day trip with an overnight at Barr Camp (reservations required).
+For the best Colorado Springs hiking challenge, Barr Trail takes you from Manitou Springs to the 14,115-foot summit of Pikes Peak.
+This is a serious undertaking, most hikers split it into a two-day trip with an overnight at Barr Camp (reservations required).

 The views are unmatched.
 On a clear day, you can see the Continental Divide, the Sangre de Cristo mountains, and the plains stretching toward Kansas.